diggy/polylang-cli/README.md

 ### wp pll post get

-Get post for a language.
+List a post and its translations, or get a post for a language.

 ~~~
 wp pll post get <post_id> [<language-code>] [--api]